1st NWHL All-Star Game: Fan voting

 Over 62,000 votes were cast in order to select four more players to add to the All-Star Game rosters.
-Madison Packer and Hayley Williams were assigned to Team Knight, while Morgan Fritz-Ward and Devon Skeat shall suit up with Team Pfalzer.
+Madison Packer and Hayley Williams were assigned to Team Knight, while Morgan Fritz-Ward and Devon Skeats suited up with Team Pfalzer.

 Game summary

 The starting goaltenders in the contest were Nana Fujimoto for Team Pfalzer and Jaimie Leonoff for Team Knight.

 Kelley Steadman would score the first goal in All-Star Game history, providing Team Pfalzer with the lead, as Leonoff allowed said goal.
 Earning the assists on Steadman's historic goal was Meghan Duggan.
 Adding to Team Pfalzer's lead was Emily Field, who would also score on Leonoff in the first.

 In the second period, Brianne McLaughlin would replace Leonoff for Team Knight, while Brittany Ott stood between the pipes for Team Pfalzer.
 Along with Blake Bolden, Field and Kaleigh Fratkin, Ott would become one of four women to have competed in the 2015 Women's Winter Classic and the inaugural NWHL All-Star Game.

 Steadman would score on McLaughlin, generating the first multi-goal performance in All-Star Game history.
 Other Team Pfalzer skaters that would score included Shiann Darkangelo and Devon Skeats, who became the first Canadian to score a goal in the NWHL All-Star Game.
 During the second, Hayley Williams would score the only goal of the game for Team Knight.